Disney World Essentials: What to Pack in Your Disney Day Bag

 Faster, more jerky rides, such as Space Mountain at Magic Kingdom, have a mesh pouch attached to the seat directly in front of you.

-Day bags and purses can be placed safely inside without risk of tipping over or falling out of the ride.
+Backpacks and purses can be placed safely inside without the risk of tipping over or falling out of the ride.

 Can You Bring Your Own Food Into Disney World?